K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **Node.js With SQL**: Created an API to handle user data, and stored the data in MySQL database.
 Then wrote views as a frontend for this API.
 - **MongoDB-1**: Installtion, mongosh, JSON Vs. BSON, INSERT, UPDATE, DELETE, FIND, Object Nesting.
 - **MongoDB-2**: Working with mongoose, Schema, Model, CRUD, Schema Validators, Enforcing Schema Validations On Updates And Errors.
+- **Node.js With MongoDb**: Created an API that performs CRUD operations and provides a UI to do so, on a Chats model.